 How long can cakes in a jar be stored? – Tips for baking cakes in a jar

 So, how long can cakes in a jar be stored?
 The answer is up to six months.
-The shelf life is determined by three factors: properly sterilised jars, the right ingredients, and the internal baking temperature.
+The shelf life is determined by three factors: properly sterilized jars, the right ingredients, and the internal baking temperature.
 Here is what you need to know:

 - Use glass jars and lids that are heatproof and intended for canning.
 Personally, I find twist-on lids to be the easiest to use in this instance.
 Of course, mason jars with a disk lid and metal ring or jars with rubber seals work perfectly as well.
 Use jars with a wide opening and straight sides or a tapered bottom.
 I don’t recommend using glasses with a narrow opening as it will be difficult to remove the cake from the jar.
-Read the first step of recipe to learn how to sterilise the jars.
+Read the first step of recipe to learn how to sterilize the jars.

 - Pound cake recipes without fresh fruits are ideal for canned cakes.
 Cheesecakes or cake batters made with fresh fruits have a much short shelf life (up to a week) and need to be refrigerated.
 My recipe is for moist and scrumptious chocolate cakes with chocolate chips and can be stored for 3 months.

 - The internal baking temperature has to reach 160°C (320°F) to store the cakes for up to six months.
 Use a digital kitchen or meat thermometer to check the temperature.
-Immediately after baking, insert the thermometer in the centre of a cake and take the temperature.
+Immediately after baking, insert the thermometer in the center of a cake and take the temperature.

 - Bake the cakes without the lids on.
 Once the cakes are done, seal the jars immediately.
 This creates an airtight vacuum, which extends the shelf life of the cakes.